fennel-ai/client/docs/pages/concepts/featureset.md

 1. A featureset can have zero or more extractors.
 2. An extractor can have zero or more inputs but must have at least one output.
-3. Input features of an extractor can belong to any number of datasets but all output features must be from the same featureset as the extractor.
+3. Input features of an extractor can belong to any number of featuresets but all output features must be from the same featureset as the extractor.
 4. For any feature, there can be at most one extractor where the feature appears in the output list.